Find the info you need

 Signs are a good way to let people know that abandonment is cruel and illegal.
 Here is a sample sign that you could post.
 And here are a few additional examples:

 We’ve heard from some groups that have taken their efforts a step further by installing video cameras to monitory the colony.
-The City of Houston, Texas installed a video camera at a popular site for animal abandonment and has since prosecuted three people for animal cruelty.
+The City of Houston, Texas, once installed a video camera at a popular site for animal abandonment and were able prosecute three people for animal cruelty.
 Prior to the installation of the cameras, the local authorities heard many reports of abandonment but didn’t have the evidence to prosecute the offenders.